Skip to main content

 QUANTITATIVE METHODS

-Quantitative Methods present a framework for data-driven decision-making under conditions of uncertainty and partial information, and it covers data analysis methods and techniques used in economic applications.
-The class will use R throughout; among the topics covered are graphical and descriptive data analysis, conditional probability, random variables, distribution functions, sampling, estimation, confidence intervals, hypothesis testing, and an introduction to regression methods.
+Quantitative Methods presents a framework for data-driven decision-making under conditions of uncertainty and partial information, covering data analysis methods and techniques used in economic applications.
+The class uses R throughout.
+Among the topics covered are graphical and descriptive data analysis, conditional probability, random variables, distribution functions, sampling, estimation, confidence intervals, hypothesis testing, and an introduction to regression methods.

 INCENTIVES AND INFORMATION

 Incentives and Information are central to modern economics, and this course studies the question of how individuals and firms respond to incentives.
-These incentives are shaped, in large part, by the information possessed by each relevant party.
-In this course, we study how such informational issues can lead to market inefficiencies, and what can be done to exploit or combat them.
+In large part, each relevant party’s information shapes these incentives.
+In this course, we study how such informational issues can lead to market inefficiencies, and what parties can do to exploit or combat them.
 How should a seller design an auction, or the products available, to extract as much revenue as possible from buyers?
 How can firms design compensation schemes to get efficient effort from employees?
-What are the limits of what can be achieved through regulation?
+What are the limits of what regulation can achieve?
 Students will learn how to address these and other similar questions using rigorous economic tools.

 COMMUNICATING ECONOMIC INSIGHTS

 Communicating Economic Insights helps students develop written and oral communication and presentation skills essential for career success.
 Students practice writing documents for a variety of professional audiences, collaborative writing as well as multi-author revising skills.
 Students also learn presentation skills to enhance clear communication of ideas.
-Written and oral skills will emphasize the importance of one’s audience as it determines style, tone, organization, and depth of concepts.
+Work on written and oral skills emphasizes the importance of one’s audience as it determines style, tone, organization, and depth of concepts.

 ECONOMIC INFERENCE FROM DATA

-Economic Inference from Data provides hands-on experience with applied econometric methods, allowing the student to establish empirical relationships of cause and effect.
-The course will cover advanced methods in regression analysis as well as a full toolkit of quasi-experimental methods that will allow the study of causal relationships even in the absence of a randomized control trial.
+Economic Inference from Data provides hands-on experience with applied econometric methods, allowing students to establish empirical relationships of cause and effect.
+The course covers advanced methods in regression analysis as well as a full toolkit of quasi-experimental methods that will allow the study of causal relationships even in the absence of a randomized control trial.
 The course includes hands-on empirical applications to solidify the concepts, with many examples from business and public policy settings.
-It will also focus on learning the basic tools of programming and coding in R.
+It also focuses on learning the basic tools of programming and coding in R.

 APPLICATIONS OF ECONOMIC ANALYSIS TECHNIQUES

-Applications of Economic Analysis Techniques move beyond ordinary regression to look at more specialized models and data that are important to economists.
+Applications of Economic Analysis Techniques moves beyond ordinary regression to the study of more specialized models and data that are important to economists.
 The course expands students' knowledge of econometric methods to account for qualitative and selected dependent variables via maximum likelihood and presents more structured estimation models.
 Throughout, the focus is on building students' experience with more advanced techniques, both for estimation and inferences; their understanding of the methods' pros and cons of these methods; and, importantly, how best to extract insights from them to aid in decision making.

-EVIDENCE-BASED ANALYSIS IN LABOR, PUBLIC AND HEALTH ECONOMICS
+EVIDENCE-BASED ANALYSIS IN MACRO, INTERNATIONAL, AND APPLIED MICROECONOMICS

-Big Data and Forecasting in Economics covers cutting-edge methods typically used in statistical learning and is designed to help students learn how to apply the econometric techniques learned in the previous courses in big data environments.
+Big Data and Machine Learning in Economics covers cutting-edge methods typically used in statistical learning and is designed to help students learn how to apply core econometric techniques in big data environments.
 The course introduces students to machine learning, text learning analysis, as well as scraping and data mining techniques using R. Some methods encountered in this course are classification, resampling, regularization, tree-based methods, supporting vector machines, deep learning, and unsupervised learning.

 DATA DESIGN FOR ECONOMIC APPLICATIONS (CAPSTONE)